noders-team/service/docs/mainnet-networks/template/snapshot.md

 :::info ADVANCED ROUTE

-We also have Osmosis state-sync service to help you bootstrap a node.
+We also have [CHAIN_NAME] state-sync service to help you bootstrap a node.

 :::